sublee/subl.ee/docs/resume.md

 :   A deep learning artificial intelligence laboratory in Kakao.
     {: .note }

-:   Focusing on parallel and distributed deep learning to boost the training
+:   Focus on parallel and distributed deep learning to boost the training
     speed.

     Using Python 3, PyTorch, Horovod.